rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 }
 ```

-In main function we create new variable of type `F`.
+In the main function, we create a new variable of type `F`.
 We convert `doubleString`
 function to this type.
 The conversion is possible because `doubleString`
-function is coherent with type `F`.
+the function is coherent with type `F`.

 ```go
 func main() {